Treating Aortic Valve Disease in Fountain Valley, CA

 The aortic valve’s main function is to keep blood from flowing backward as the heart rests between beat.
 When the heart has aortic valve regurgitation, the valve isn’t closing properly, and blood may flow backward into a different chamber.
 This is less serious than aortic valve stenosis, and it may take years before symptoms even show up, but it can still cause complications such as shortness of breath, chest pain, irregular heartbeats or fatigue.
 When you have chronic valve regurgitation, it is typically safer since it happens gradually over time.
 Acute valve regurgitation happens suddenly, and the symptoms are more severe.

-Cause of Aortic Valve Regurgitation
+Common Causes of Aortic Valve Regurgitation

 Causes of chronic aortic valve regurgitation are similar to aortic valve stenosis; age, bicuspid aortic valve, and rheumatic fever.
 However, some additional causes include enlarged aorta due to high blood pressure and endocarditis, a heart infection.